Metal Supermarkets

-Metal Supermarkets is a Canadian retailer of small-quantity metals, cut to the customer's desired size, with no minimum order quantities.
+Metal Supermarkets is a franchisor of small-quantity metal stores, cut to the customer's desired size, with no minimum order quantities.
 For 40 years, Metal Supermarkets has operated a franchising network with over 130 locations across Canada, the United Kingdom, and the United States, as well as an e-commerce website, making it the largest, one of the most experienced supplier in the small quantity metals industry and the only one with international reach.

 Founded in Mississauga, Ontario, Metal Supermarkets is headquartered in Toronto, with support offices in Leicester, England and Sydney, Nova Scotia.
-The current President and CEO is Stephen Schober and the Chief Operating and Development Officer is Andrew Arminen.
+The current President and CEO is Ryan Prznyk and the Chief Operating and Development Officer is Andrew Arminen.

 History

 Metal Supermarkets was established in 1985 as a single location in Mississauga by William H. Mair, who saw an untapped market in offering small quantities of metal, which many large metal suppliers could not satisfy.
 Therefore, Metal Supermarkets adopted a business model based on cut-to-size metals and no minimum order size.

 Metal Supermarkets began franchising in 1987, eventually expanding into the United Kingdom in 1994 and the United States in 1996.
 In 2007, Metal Supermarkets acquired and integrated Metal Express, a similar American metal supplier.
 Metal Supermarkets opened its 100th location in 2020.

-In 2024, Metal Supermarkets achieved significant growth reaching 130 total stores, expanding to new markets across Canada & the United States.
+In 2024, Metal Supermarkets achieved significant growth reaching 130 total stores, expanding to new markets across Canada & the United States in varied locations such as Memphis, Colorado Springs, Hartford and across the country.
 In December 2024 it was announced that Riverarch Equity Partners acquired a majority interest in the company for further fuel growth and success.

-Metal Supermarkets celebrated its 40 years of successful operations in early 2025, opening its 100^{th} US-based store in Monroeville, PA.
+Metal Supermarkets celebrated its 40 years of successful operations in early 2025, opening its 100th US-based store in Monroeville, PA.
+They also welcomed a change in leadership with the appointment of Ryan Prznyk as the new president and CEO.